braintumorsegmentation/instructions/README.md

 # Docker BRATS

-Version: 0.1

-Author: Christoph Berger, TU Munich

 **This is an extended version of the informational text that can be found here: https://www.med.upenn.edu/sbia/brats2017/algorithms.html**

 ## Introduction

 **In a nutshell:** We would like to have your algorithms in a Docker container, as well as in their original source code.
 We intend to run your dockerized algorithm on the BraTS 2016 test dataset to compare segmentation results as part of the BraTS'14-'16 journal manuscript, and to make all contributed Docker containers available through the upcoming BraTS algorithmic repository.
 Your source code will not be distributed and will only be used internally by the BraTS organizers, as a proof of code ownership (contact us if you cannot share your source code).

 Your algorithm should be able to generate a tumor segmentation on any multimodal brain scan that is preprocessed like a BraTS test subject.
-To allow for fair comparisons and assessing performance differences across algorithms, you are expected to indicate what training set you have used, during training and/or design of your algorithm, and in the case of private datasets then a description of those datasets.
+To allow for fair comparisons and assessing performance differences across algorithms, you are expected to indicate what training set you have used, during training and/or design of your algorithm, and in the case of private datasets, a description of those datasets.

 ## Docker containers